-- // CEMS Electives accounting for a maximum of 7.5 ECTS can be substituted by a Research Project (see page 16). - // Coursework can include Open Electives worth up to 7.5 ECTS.
+- // CEMS Electives accounting for a maximum of 7.5 ECTS can be substituted by a Research Project (see page 16). - // Coursework can include Open Electives worth up to a total of 7.5 ECTS.

 One year before or after the MIM year: